The best sales to shop today: Nike, Ruggable, Apple Watch and more | CNN Underscored

 - If you’re ready to take your cooking game to the next level, pick up this immersion Sous Vide by Monoprice, now $44.99, down from $60, on Amazon.

-- Save big on this Coway Air Purifier which features four-stage filtration to clean and deodorize the air in your home, now $129, down from $229, at Walmart.
+- Save big on this Coway Air Purifier, which features four-stage filtration to clean and deodorize the air in your home, now $129, down from $229, at Walmart.

 - Travel in style now that Calpak’s trunk collection with Jen Atkin is 20% off and the rest of the collection is 40% off.

-- Jachs New York’s popular ultra soft linen tri-blend shirts for men are now as low as $17 when you use the code TBL at checkout.
+- Jachs New York’s popular ultra-soft linen tri-blend shirts for men are now as low as $17 when you use the code TBL at checkout.

 Deals you may have missed